roman-gravit/jest-enzyme/README.md

 # Theory of testing

+## Types of testing

+So called pyramide of testing.
+There are several of them.
+Lets describe the common and simple one:

+- **Unit tests**, low level   => 70-80%
+  Unit tests are very low level and close to the source of an application.
+They consist in testing individual methods and functions of the classes, components, or modules used by your software.
+  Unit tests are generally quite cheap to automate and can run very quickly by a continuous integration server.

+- **Screenshot tests**,  low-middle level => 70-80%
+   The process of rendering a piece of UI (component or an entire screen), taking a screenshot of it, and comparing it to the reference screenshot that serves as the correct value

+- **Integration tests**, middle level  => 20-30%
+  Integration tests verify that different modules or services used by your application work well together.
+  For example, it can be testing the interaction with the database or making sure that microservices work together as expected.
+  These types of tests are more expensive to run as they require multiple parts of the application to be up and running.

+- **End-to-end tests(E2E)**, upper level  => 10%
+  End-to-end testing replicates a user behavior with the software in a complete application environment.
+  It verifies that various user flows work as expected and can be as simple as loading a web page or logging in or much more complex scenarios verifying email notifications, online payments, etc...

 ## Test Driven Development(TDD)

 Test Driven Development (TDD) is a software development practice that focuses on creating unit test cases before developing the actual code.